szarastrefa/minedroid/trunk/MineDroid/readme.txt

 	The menu button will give an extensive tree of configuration options.
 	Save a configuration with the name "default" (note all lower-case), and it'll be applied automatically at startup

+Sensor-based steering

+	You can also use your phone as a magic window into you minecraft world with sensor-based steering.
+Enable it in the settings menu (hit the menu key, go to "BlockView/Interface/Sensor Steering").
+	It uses the accelerometer and magnetometer to detect the phone's orientation, so it'll get glitchy if you rotate too fast or get close to ferrous objects.

 Glitchy controls?